DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

 ```

 The variables used in the template should be already added to ansible vault.
-Refer workflow ansible_vault_update workflow to add the variable to your ansible vault.
+Refer to the Ansible Vault Update workflow to add variables to your Ansible Vault.

 ## How to run with jinja template:
 ```bash